Life After Sepsis

 Eventually, after a couple of nights on the emergency floor, I wasn’t actually on the floor it’s the name of the ward!
 They told me that if I didn’t pass any water, they were going to put a catheter in me!
 Not wanting that I immediately asked for a jug of water which I downed straight away!
 That was quickly followed by three more, which didn’t work either!

 My last memory was dragging a chair across the ward for support to the toilet, with my sister, Mary telling my brother-in-law Pat, “go with Garry!”

 I Have No Recollection

 Everything from here on until my last few days in intensive care is what people have told me!
 I have no memory, which is probably for the best!

-Apparently, they tried nearly every antibiotic going, but I just wouldn’t respond to anything!
-My infection markers were through the roof at nearly 400!
+Apparently, they tried nearly every antibiotic going, but I wasn’t responding to anything!
+And my infection markers were through the roof at almost 400!
 (Anything above 35 is considered bad!)
 And they still couldn’t find the source of infection!
 A very worrying time for my family and friends!

 After many different scans and tests, they eventually found the cause of all my trouble!
 I had an abscess on my hip, or rather there was two, and the sepsis had attached itself there!

 Now they knew where the infection was, they started to drain the abscesses!
 They also found the right antibiotic to fight the sepsis!